super-linter/super-linter/docs/add-new-linter.md

 1. Update `lib/functions/linterCommands.sh` to set the path to the configuration file path.
 Example: `htmlhint --config "${HTML_LINTER_RULES}"`

+1. If the the new tool can potentially conflict with other tools, update the `ValidateConflictingTools` function in `lib/functions/validation.sh` to warn the user if the tools that might conflict with each other are enabled at the same time.

 ### Configure the new tool for the Super-linter repository

 If the default configuration of the new tool is unsuitable for the Super-linter